Alternative financial service

 A shop window in Falls Church, Virginia.

 An alternative financial service (AFS) is a financial service provided outside traditional banking institutions, on which many low-income individuals depend.
 In developing countries, these services often take the form of microfinance.
 In developed countries, the services may be similar to those provided by banks and include payday loans, rent-to-own agreements, pawnshops, refund anticipation loans, some subprime mortgage loans and car title loans, and non-bank check cashing, money orders, and money transfers.
 It also includes traditional moneylending by door-to-door collection.
 In New York City, these are called check-cashing stores, and they are legally exempted from the 25 percent criminal usury cap.

 Alternative financial services are typically provided by non-bank financial institutions, although person-to-person lending and crowd funding also play a role.
-These alternative financial service providers are estimated to process about 280 million transactions per year, representing roughly $78 billion in revenue.
+A 2004 report estimated that alternative financial service providers handled about 280 million transactions a year, generating roughly $78 billion in fee revenue.
 Customers include the unbanked.